-Spending New Year’s Eve in Berlin can be a bit difficult – or at least ‘demanding’.
-There are some Berlin traditions and rituals that are probably a bit different from other cities’ traditions and rituals – so you better be prepared if you are planning to be in Berlin around the turn of the year.
+Celebrating New Year’s Eve in Berlin can be a bit tricky – or at least “challenging”.
+There are some Berlin traditions and rituals that are probably a little different from those of other cities.
+So you’d better be prepared if you’re planning to be in Berlin over the turn of the year.

 Berlin’s New Year’s Eve fireworks

 Another important detail about New Year’s Eve in Berlin is that some people love to burn / light their very own firework.
 This may or may not basically include anything and everything from small firecrackers to rockets – swirling, howling, glowing things flying through the air.

 Usually the ‘New Year’s Madness‘ begins already in the afternoon / early evening of December 31st – in some areas firecrackers may be heard also prior to that.
 The ‘hot hour’ would be around midnight.
 I would strongly recommend to at least try to be where you want to spend your evening a couple of hours before midnight – and stay at least until 1 o’clock.